Police: More than 900 civilian bodies found in Kyiv region | Law-Order

 Police: More than 900 civilian bodies found in Kyiv region

+Fighting also continues in the pummeled southern port city of Mariupol, where locals reported seeing Russian troops digging up bodies.In the northeastern city of Kharkiv, shelling of a residential area killed seven people, including a 7-month-old child, and wounded 34, according to regional governor Oleh Sinehubov.Around Kyiv, Andriy Nebytov, the head of the capitals regional police force, said bodies were abandoned in the streets or given temporary burials.

-The bodies of more than 900 civilians have been discovered in the region surrounding the Ukrainian capital following Russias withdrawal most of them fatally shot, police said Friday, an indication that many people were simply executed.
-The jarring number emerged shortly after Russias Defense Ministry promised to step up missile attacks on Kyiv in response to Ukraines alleged aggression on Russian territory.
+The bodies of more than 900 civilians have been discovered in the region surrounding the Ukrainian capital following Russia's withdrawal — most of them fatally shot, police said Friday, an indication that many people were ''simply executed”.

 Amid its threats, Moscow continues preparations for a renewed offensive in eastern Ukraine.
 Fighting also continues in the pummeled southern port city of Mariupol, where locals reported seeing Russian troops digging up bodies.

+In the northeastern city of Kharkiv, shelling of a residential area killed seven people, including a 7-month-old child, and wounded 34, according to regional governor Oleh Sinehubov.

-Around Kyiv, Andriy Nebytov, the head of Kyiv's regional police force, said bodies were abandoned in the streets or given temporary burials.
+Around Kyiv, Andriy Nebytov, the head of the capital's regional police force, said bodies were abandoned in the streets or given temporary burials.
 He cited police data indicating 95% died from gunshot wounds.

 “Consequently, we understand that under the (Russian) occupation, people were simply executed in the streets,” Nebytov said.